-Besides the data released by the NANOGrav, PPTA, and EPTA, the CPTA results also favor the same mass range when considering the SGWB originating from the gravitational atoms.
+Besides the data released by the NANOGrav, PPTA, and EPTA, the CPTA results also favor the same mass range when considering the SGWB originating from the GAs.
 It should be noted that there are other BH mass distribution functions with different power laws and normalization factors that may lead to different results.
-And for the axion mass around $2\times10^{-21}~\text{eV}$ favored by PTA experiments concerning the positive power index BH mass distribution model we have used, the SGWB strength is about one-order smaller if we use the negative power index BH mass distribution model.
+And for the axion mass $m_a \sim 10^{-21}~\text{eV}$ favored by PTA experiments concerning the positive power index BH mass distribution model we have used, the SGWB strength is about one and a half order smaller if we use the negative power index BH mass distribution model.
 Thus the positive power index BH mass distribution model is more in line with current PTA data.
 We demonstrate the detailed discussions of other BH spin and mass distribution models in Appendix.\ref{app}.